White River National Forest

 National Register 6/28/1971, 5PT.553.2

 Also known as Cleveholm, the sprawling forty-two room mansion is located approximately one mile south of Redstone.
 Designed for John Cleveland Osgood, under the direction of the New York architectural firm of Boal & Harnois, the residence was completed in 1903.
 Reminiscent of a 16th century Tudor manor house in its overall appearance, towers, turrets, and oriel windows are among the most interesting architectural details.
 First and second story walls are of cut and coursed red sandstone, while the third story and gable ends are covered with wood shingles.
 Osgood first traveled west in 1882 and found his riches in Colorado coal fields.
-He founded the Colorado Fuel Company, which he later merged with Colorado Coal and Iron Company to form the powerful Colorado Fuel & Iron Company, commonly referred to as CF&I.
+He founded the Colorado Fuel Company, which he later merged with Colorado Coal and Iron Company to form the powerful Colorado Fuel & Iron Company, commonly referred to as CF&I. (1994 photograph.)

 The 1901 lodge is located slightly north of the Osgood Castle.
 Designed in the Swiss Chalet style by architect Theodore Boal, the 1½-story wood shingled lodge served as the residence for the caretaker of John C. Osgood’s private game preserve.
-Dominating the facade are full-width galleries with decorative cut and sawn balustrades.
+Dominating the façade are full-width galleries with decorative cut and sawn balustrades.
 Large carved spindles support a balcony located under the wide, projecting eaves of the clipped gable roof.
 Listed under Historic Resources of Redstone, Colorado Multiple Property Submission.
+(1999 photograph.)

 642 Redstone Blvd.